Ethics in Dentistry: Part I - Principles and Values

 (Use this feature to create assignments for your students and staff.)

 This course will review the health care principles used in dentistry to help identify, clarify and support choices when faced with an ethical problem or dilemma.
 A principle is a general normative standard of conduct that is derived from morality and traditions in health care.
-Each principle will be presented and discussed with examples from the practice of dentistry and dental hygiene.
+Each principle and value will be presented and discussed with examples from the practice of dentistry and dental hygiene.

 Please note this is Part I of a three-part series.
 To gain the full benefit of the concepts covered in this course, be sure to read Ethics in Dentistry: Part II - Codes of Ethics and Part III - Ethical Decision-making.